limjesslyn/solana-wallet/README.md

 ### To Sign-in
 Connect your wallet to us.
 Please input the Mnmonic phrase of your wallet and then click the button **Connect**.
 The home page will be visible once your sign-in is successful.
 The homepage contains your wallet coins, to go to NFT collections, you can simply navigate the _collectibles_ in the top navigation bar.
-- For Coins, your coins and balance will be shown directly in the homepage after successfull sign-in
+- For Coins, your coins and balance will be shown directly in the homepage after successful sign-in
 - For Collectibles, hover the NFT to show the NFT symbol and click the NFT to show the details of the NFT

 ### To Send